mo-hamedaziz/infra-automation-with-vagrant/notes.md

 8. To login to one of the nodes (node1 for example), we just need to run `ssh vagrant@node1`
 ![alt text](image-1.png)
 We are inside node1 VM
 9. In your host machines (project folder) create a directory called `ansible/`.
-Within that directory, create two files: `myhosts` (that will be our inventory file) and `playbook_docker.yml` (that will be our main playbook for this project)
+Within that directory, create two files: `myhosts` (that will be our inventory file) and `playbook_docker.yml` (that will be our main playbook for this project).
 10. Populate the two files